teslaworksumn/dollar/README.md

-dollar
+Dollar - Build tools for Fido
 ======

-Build tools for Fido
+Building LLVM doc available in the Wiki

+Git config file available in the Wiki